Setting up authorization in Windows Server

 Create a user by changing the Login (user) and Password (pwd) of the user:

-In MongoDB, you cannot use the characters — .,@,$,:,%,",',/,\,| in the username and password, as this can cause failures and connection of the application server to MongoDB.
+In MongoDB, you cannot use the characters .,@,$,:,%,",',/,\,| in usernames and passwords, as this can cause issues with connection of the application server to MongoDB

 You need to edit the MongoDB config file to enable authorisation, run the following commands in the shell to get the location: